Kong/docs.konghq.com/src/gateway/kong-manager/auth/rbac/index.md

 These roles can be viewed in the **Teams** > **Roles** tab in Kong Manager.

 {:.important}
-> Important: Any role assigned in the `default` workspace will have permissions applied to all subsequently created
+> **Important:** Any role assigned in the `default` workspace has permissions to all subsequently created
 > workspaces unless roles in specific workspaces are explicitly assigned.
 When roles across multiple workspaces are
-> assigned, roles in workspaces other than `default` have higher priority.
-For example, a super admin with role
+> assigned, roles in workspaces other than `default` take precedent.
+For example, a super admin assigned to the
-> `super-admin` in `default` and role `workspace-read-only` in `ws` assigned has RBAC permissions across all workspaces
+> `super-admin` role in the `default` workspace as well as the `workspace-read-only` role in the `ws` workspace has RBAC permissions across all workspaces
-> and full permissions to endpoints in workspaces other than `ws`, but read-only permissions to endpoints in workspace
+> and full permissions to endpoints in workspaces except the `ws` workspace.
+The admin only has read-only permissions to endpoints in the `ws` workspace.
-> `ws`.